 Add Them to Soup

 Just like you can toss chia seeds into any salad, you can also throw them into any soup, whether it’s hot or cold.
 They can be sprinkled on top as a garnish, or they can be mixed into the broth to help add some texture and thicken up the soup.
-You can soak the chia seeds in broth beforehand for extra thickness, or you can even ground up the chia seeds and add them to the broth for a protein boost without messing with your soup’s consistency.
+You can soak the chia seeds in broth beforehand for extra thickness, or you can even choose to have ground chia seed and add them to the broth for a protein boost without messing with your soup’s consistency.

 Add to Tea or Juice